Completions

 FAQ

-What about FTC Franchise Rule earnings claims?
+What about franchise earnings claims under FTC Franchise Rule Item 19?

 What about FDA health claims for supplements and cosmetics?